 Click New Experiment to create an A/B Test, then select either iOS or Android from the window that pops up.
 See the developer documentation for detailed instructions.

 Click Analytics beside an A/B Test to view the effectiveness of your test.

-The chart shows how much activity your app is receiving for users in the test vs. users not in the test.
+The conversion chart shows how much activity your app is receiving for users in the test vs. users not in the test.
 The default conversion window for the conversion chart is 30 days.